alexssss-vc/PLawbench/README.md

 Dataset Description:

+Task1:Publical Legal Consultation.json consists of legal consultation questions.
+We have open-sourced a total of 18 questions, including the consultation scenarios and scoring rubrics.

-case analysis（total 250）.jsonl consists of case analysis questions.
+Task2:Practical Case Analysis.jsonl consists of case analysis questions.
 We have open-sourced a total of 250 questions, including the questions, reference answers, scoring rubrics, and score sheets.

-consultation.json consists of legal consultation questions.
-We have open-sourced a total of 18 questions, including the consultation scenarios and scoring rubrics.

-defendant.json and plaintiff.json are legal writing tasks for drafting statements of defense and complaints, respectively.
+Task3:Legal Document Generation defendant.json and Task3:Legal Document Generation plaintiff.json are legal writing tasks for drafting statements of defense and complaints, respectively.
 We have open-sourced a total of 12 questions in total, including the writing scenarios and scoring rubrics.

+# Experiment Results

 # Contributions
 Our work makes three main contributions: